Post-Conviction Sentence Reductions in Federal Criminal Cases

 Our federal criminal justice system is not perfect and judges and juries make mistakes.
 Our judicial system offers several ways for a defendant to challenge their conviction and sentencing.

-Post-conviction representation means you will need an attorney to represent you after you were already convicted.
+Post-conviction representation means you will need an attorney to represent you after you have already been convicted.
 They might be able to challenge the guilty verdict, challenge an unfair sentence, or request an early release.
-There are a several ways a post-conviction attorney can work to get you released, or even reduce your sentence.
+There are several ways a post-conviction attorney can work to get you released or even reduce your sentence.

 This article explores several common avenues by which defendants and their attorneys seek to have the defendant's sentence reduced after they have already begun serving time in federal prison.

-There are some different statutes that provide for federal sentencing reductions.
+Various statutes provide for federal sentencing reductions.
 Whether someone is eligible for sentencing reduction adjustments will depend on their convictions and criminal history, among other factors.

 To provide some useful information about sentencing hearings and post-conviction sentence reductions, our federal criminal defense lawyers will review some options below.